 Although digital marketing costs often climb during the holiday season due to increased demand — as they did on Thanksgiving and Black Friday — affiliate commissions actually declined on Cyber Monday, highlighting the effectiveness of this channel.

 Last year’s record-breaking holiday shopping season indicated important shifts in consumer behavior.
 First, many have turned to online or mobile shopping to avoid the crowds and stress of in-store shopping.

 In fact, a recent Adobe study showed mobile accounted for 47 percent of visits to retail websites and 31 percent of sales during the holiday season last year.

 Consumers shop online for other reasons as well, such as lower prices, free shipping and product availability.
 As a result, retailers are increasingly focusing on convenience factors to drive online spending.

-Affiliate relationships are built on a pay-for-performance model, appealing to merchants looking to drive return on investment.
-Brands pay only when a specified action has been achieved (regarding traffic, leads or sales).
-Affiliates create third-party content, authentically presenting a brand’s value and generating consumer trust.
+Brands pay only when a specified action has been achieved, whether that’s traffic, new customers, leads or sales.
+Many affiliates also create unique, third-party content, authentically presenting a brand’s value and generating consumer trust.

 4 Tips to Spread E-Commerce Joy Year-Round

 Why wait until the holidays?
 Brands can use some of the same successful holiday promotional practices to improve e-commerce performance throughout the year.
 Consider these four tips:

 Plan your major promotions several months out, ensuring they’re competitive in the market and distinct from your standard sales and offers.
 This will help ensure affiliate participation.

 Then, communicate early and often with your affiliates so they have time to prepare content well before the promotion begins.
 Other retailers are vying for their online real estate, too, so give them plenty of time to plan for your promotions on their websites.